-STEP 1: The BACS compliance verification shall be conducted only if the effective rated output for heating (Art.14)/air-conditioning (Art.15) systems or systems for combined space heating/air-conditioning and ventilation in the building is over 290kW.
-ID SELF-DECLARATION COMPLIANCE QUESTIONS (answered by Building Owner) RESPONSE SELF-DECLARATION COMPLIANCE SUPPORTING RECORDS (provided by Building Owner) Boundary Conditions / PREREQUISITES for the BACS capabilities to be effective COMPLIANCE VERIFICATION CHECKS (conducted by Building Inspector) Ι Information Section: 290 kW COVE RAGE 11 "What is the effective rated output (calorific output as per EPBD) of the Heating equipment in the building Heating systems (output of all heat generators in the building including main Heating equipment in plantrooms, e.g. boiler, solar heat system, CHP and heat-generating terminal equipment in rooms, e.g. electric direct heater)?
-NOTE: Every heat generator that adds heat to the building space regardless of its locations (generation in main HVAC plant, distribution and emission in the room) should be added in the sum for the output." <kw></kw> PDF list of Heating system main equipment with indication of the maximum calorific output, expressed in kW, per piece of equipment Check equipment nameplates of main Heating systems equipment in main HVAC plant or the building Operation & Maintenance Manual
+STEP 1: The BACS compliance verification shall be conducted only if the effective rated output for heating/air-conditioning systems or systems for combined space heating/air-conditioning and ventilation in the building is over 290kW by 31 December 2024 or over 70 kW by 31 December 2029.
+ID SELF-DECLARATION COMPLIANCE QUESTIONS (answered by Building Owner) RESPONSE SELF-DECLARATION COMPLIANCE SUPPORTING RECORDS (provided by Building Owner) Boundary Conditions / PREREQUISITES for the BACS capabilities to be effective COMPLIANCE VERIFICATION CHECKS (conducted by Building Inspector) ı I Information Section: 290 kW / 70 kW COVERAGE 11 "What is the effective rated output (calorific output as per EPBD) of the Heating equipment in the building Heating systems (output of all heat generators in the building including main Heating equipment in plantrooms, e.g. boiler, solar heat system, CHP and heat-generating terminal equipment in rooms, e.g. electric direct heater)?
+NOTE: Every heat generator that adds heat to the building space regardless of its location (generation in main HVAC plant, distribution, and emission in the room) should be added in the sum for the output." <kw></kw> PDF list of Heating system main equipment with indication of the maximum calorific output, expressed in kW, per piece of equipment Check equipment nameplates of main Heating system equipment in main HVAC plant or the building Operation & Maintenance Manual